darkonaito/ascii_terraria/README.md

 A simple Terraria like game using Windows console as output.
 Old project.
 Made a while ago and containing some problems, some rushed and unfinished features.
 ## Compiling
-Compile just main.cpp.
-All others .cpp files are "mistakenly" included in it.